Samsung/tizen-docs/docs/application/web/guides/index.md

 >
 > To determine the availability of optional APIs, use the `tizen.systeminfo.getCapability()` method of the System Information API (in [mobile](../api/latest/device_api/mobile/tizen/systeminfo.html), [wearable](../api/latest/device_api/wearable/tizen/systeminfo.html), and [TV](../api/latest/device_api/tv/tizen/systeminfo.html) applications).
 >
-> Note that all mandatory APIs are supported on the Tizen Emulators, while the optional APIs may or may not be supported.
+> Note that all mandatory APIs are supported on the Tizen emulators, while the optional APIs may or may not be supported.
 For more information on support for each API, see [Tizen Web Device API Reference](../api/latest/device_api/mobile/index.html).
 >
 > To compare API support between Web Device API modules and native API modules, see [Tizen 3.0 Native and Web API Modules](media/tizen-3.0-native-web-api-modules.pdf).